Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Experiment

-\textbf{Comparison with baselines under different settings.} To validate the effectiveness of \ours{}, we first compare it with the alternative FL methods varying on two important factors: Image-per-class (IPC) and different deep neural network architectures.
+\textbf{Comparison under various conditions.} To validate the effectiveness of \ours{}, we first compare it with the alternative FL methods varying on two important factors: Image-per-class (IPC) and different deep neural network architectures (arch).
 We use IPC $ \in \{10, 50\}$ and arch $\in$ \{ ResNet18(R), ConvNet(C)\} to examine the performance of SOTA models and \ours{} using distilled \texttt{DIGITS}.
-Note that we use same IPC for global virtual data and each local virtual data.
-Table~\ref{tab:digits} shows the test accuracies of \texttt{DIGITS} experiments.
-In addition to testing with original test sets, we also show the unweighted averaged test accuracy different re(Average).
-One can observe that for each FL algorithm, ConvNet(C) always has the best performance regardless of the selection of IPC.
-The observation is consistent with \cite{zhao2023dataset}.
-It is also shown that using IPC=50 always outperforms IPC=10 as our expectation since more data are available for training.
-Overall, \ours{} outperforms other SOTA methods, where on average accuracy, \ours{} increases the best test accuracy results among the baseline methods of 1.7\% (IPC =10, arch = C), 8.9\% (IPC =10, arch = R), 3.4\% (IPC = 50, arch = C) and 4.1\% (IPC =50, arch = R).
-VHL~\cite{tang2022virtual} is the closest strategy to \ours{} and achieves the best performance among the baseline methods, indicating that the feature alignment solutions are promising for handling heterogeneity in federated virtual learning.
-However, VHL is still worse than \ours{}, and underperformance may result from the difference in synthesizing global virtual data.
-VHL~\cite{tang2022virtual} uses untrained StyleGAN~\cite{karras2019style} to generate global virtual data without further updating.
-On the contrary, we update our global virtual data during FL training.
+Note that we fix IPC = 10 for global virtual data and vary IPC for local virtual data.
+Tab.~\ref{tab:digits} shows the test accuracies of \texttt{DIGITS} experiments.
+One can observe that for each FL algorithm, ConvNet(C) always has the best performance under all IPCs.
+The observation is consistent with \citep{zhao2023dataset} as more complex architectures may cause over-fitting to virtual data.
+It is also shown that using IPC = 50 always outperforms IPC = 10 as expected since more virtual data can captures more real data distribution and thus facilitates model training.
+Overall, \ours{} outperforms other SOTA methods, where on average accuracy, \ours{} increases the best test accuracy results among the baseline methods of 2.1\% (IPC =10, arch = C), 10.4\% (IPC =10, arch = R), 2.2\% (IPC = 50, arch = C) and 3.9\% (IPC =50, arch = R).
+VHL is the closest strategy to \ours{} and achieves the best performance among the baseline methods, indicating that the feature alignment solutions are promising for handling heterogeneity in federated virtual learning.
+However, the worse performance may result from the differences in synthesizing global virtual data.
+VHL uses untrained StyleGAN~\citep{karras2019style} to generate global virtual data without further updating.
+On the contrary, we gradually update our global virtual data during FL training.

-\textbf{Effect of regularization loss} \ours{} uses supervised contrastive loss $\cL_{\rm Con}$ as a regularization term to encourage local and global virtual data embedding into a similar feature space.
-To demonstrate the effectiveness of the regularization term in \ours{}, we first perform ablation studies to repalce $\mathcal{L}_{\rm Con}$ with an alternative distribution similarity measurement, MMD loss, with different coefficients $\lambda$ ranging from 0.1 to 20.
-Table~\ref{tab:reg_loss} shows the average test accuracy.
-Using supervised contrastive loss gives us better and more stable performance with different coefficient choices.